What is Audio Commons?

 The Audio Commons Ecosystem

-The technologies needed to support this ecosystem will be developed within the AudioCommons project, including some embeddable tools developed by industrial partners of the consortium.
-However, most of the components to support such an ecosystem do in fact already exist in a form or another.
-There already exist sound sharing platforms such as Jamendo, Freesound, cc-Mixter (potential Audio Commons content providers) and others that host Creative Commons audio content and that have APIs through which it can be retrieved by third-party applications.
+Some of the the technologies needed to support this ecosystem have been developed within the AudioCommons project, including some embeddable tools developed by industrial partners of the consortium.
+However, most of the components to support such an ecosystem did in fact already exist before the project in a form or another.
+There already exist sound sharing platforms such as Jamendo, Freesound, cc-Mixter and others that host Creative Commons audio content and that have APIs through which it can be retrieved by third-party applications.
 There exist a number of tools for annotating audio content (some supported by the members of the consortium), and there exist some tools for the creative industries which integrate Creative Commons content from online platforms such as Ardour, a digital audio workstation which can directly retrieve content from Freesound.
-The ecosystem that we want to support will therefore be rooted in existing and successful technologies.
+You’ll find a list of Audio Commons Ecostystem tools and technologies in the tools section of this website.

 In order to make Creative Commons audio content reusable in the creative industries there are some clearly defined issues that can be faced through the research and development of new technologies and improvement of existing ones.
-The Audio Commons Initiative, as a supported research and innovation action, will devote a special emphasis on researching about the following topics:
+The Audio Commons Initiative, as a supported research and innovation action, has focused its research efforts on the following topics:

-Intellectual property and business models: commonly understood frameworks for publishing and master rights to particular audio and music recordings will be challenged within the ACE’s framework, and we will research on making those challenges understandable, and ultimately, useful for the industry.
-In the first instance, this will involve understanding the rights management requirements in a high-reuse scenario such as the one we envision, and usage recommendations made as necessary.
-Research into emerging business models possibly created by ACE interaction with publishers/creators/consumers will also be carried out.
+Intellectual property and business models: commonly understood frameworks for publishing and master rights to particular audio and music recordings are be challenged within the ACE’s framework, and we did research on making those challenges understandable, and ultimately, useful for the industry.
+In the first instance, this involves understanding the rights management requirements in a high-reuse scenario such as the one we envision, and usage recommendations made as necessary.
+Research into emerging business models possibly created by ACE interaction with publishers/creators/consumers has also been carried out.

-Audio Ontologies: an important part of the research in Audio Commons will be focused on defining an ontology for the unified annotation of audio content able to allow proper representation and retrieval of content in different use cases of the creative industries.
-We will ground the design of the ontology in requirements collected from the industry and extend existing work on multimedia semantic representation.
-The concepts of the ontology will serve as a guide for the semantic audio annotation technologies that have developed and can be adopted by external tools.
+Audio Ontologies: an important part of the research in Audio Commons has been focused on defining an ontology for the unified annotation of audio content able to allow proper representation and retrieval of content in different use cases of the creative industries.
+We grounded the design of the ontology in requirements collected from the industry and extend existing work on multimedia semantic representation.
+The concepts of the ontology serve as a guide for the semantic audio annotation technologies that have developed and can be adopted by external tools.

-Semantic description of audio content: we will work on improving the state-of-the-art in sound and music description and semantic representation technologies.
-We will focus our research on aspects that have been usually overlooked in existing literature (such as the development of descriptors targeted to short music samples).
-Also, we will stress the development of reliable high-level semantic descriptors with the use of bigger and crowd-sourced datasets.
-We will on the one side focus on the description of music content (i.e. music pieces and music samples), and on the other side focus on the description of non-musical content such as sound effects.
+Semantic description of audio content: we worked on improving the state-of-the-art in sound and music description and semantic representation technologies.
+We focused our research on aspects that have been usually overlooked in existing literature such as the development of descriptors targeted to short music samples, perceptual audio qualities and confidence measures.
+We focused both on the description of music content (i.e. music pieces and music samples), and also on the description of non-musical properties of audio signals.

-The Audio Commons Initiative is funded by the European Commission through the Horizon 2020 programme, research and innovation grant 688382.
+The Audio Commons Initiative has been funded by the European Commission through the Horizon 2020 programme, research and innovation grant 688382.